conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

           << input_channels << "]" << std::endl;
 {% endhighlight %}

-We want to perform the pose detection in a video which has dimensions of 640x360 pixels, so we have to crop and resize the video frames to 192x192 pixels before inputing them to the model (we have omitted the frame capture code for simplicity but you can find the code in the repository).
+We want to perform pose detection on a video with dimensions of 640x360 pixels, so we have to crop and resize the video frames to 192x192 pixels before inputting them into the model (we have omitted the frame capture code for simplicity, but you can find the code in the repository).
 To do so, we use the [resize()](https://docs.opencv.org/4.5.5/da/d54/group__imgproc__transform.html#ga47a974309e9102f5f08231edc7e7529d) function from the OpenCV library.